-1.3.5 A New Syntax for CPUID, CR, and MSR Values
+1.3.5 A Syntax for CPUID, CR, and MSR Values

 Obtain feature flags, status, and system information by using the CPUID instruction, by checking control register bits, and by reading model-specific registers.
-We are moving toward a new syntax to represent this information.
-See Figure 1-2.
+See Figure 1-2 for details on the syntax that represents this information.